habedi/mosaic-art-maker/README.md

    folder.
 You can use an instance of MosiacArtMaker to create your own custom set of tile images and put them in the `images/tiles` folder.
 3. [images/output](images/outputs): The mosaic art images are saved in this folder.
-4. [make_mosaic_art.ipynb](make_mosaic_art.ipynb): This is the main notebook that includes the code for creating mosaic art versions of the images in the `images/canvases` folder.
-The notebook also includes the code for creating the tile images.
+4. [make_mosaic_art.ipynb](make_mosaic_art.ipynb): This notebook includes the code for creating mosaic art versions of the images in the `images/canvases` folder, and also the code for creating the tile images.

 #### Dependencies